What Is Medicare?

 Medicare Part B

-Medically necessary services include those supplies, tests or other services to diagnose and treat your medical condition.
+Medically necessary services include supplies, tests or other services needed to diagnose and treat your medical condition.
 Preventative services include health care required to detect and treat a condition early on.Part B-Covered Services

 Medicare Part C is also called Medicare Advantage, a form of private insurance.
 Enrollment in Part C is voluntary.

-These plans are sold through insurance firms that have contracted with the federal government.
+These plans are sold through insurance firms that are contracted with the federal government.
 All Medicare Advantage plans must provide the same coverage as Medicare Part A and Part B, but other benefits vary from plan to plan.

 Most Medicare Advantage plans also offer prescription drug coverage.
-Medicare Advantage plans may also bundle coverage beyond what original Medicare plans cover and may include vision, hearing and dental coverage.What Can Medicare Advantage Include?
+Medicare Advantage plans may also bundle coverage beyond what Original Medicare plans cover and may include vision, hearing and dental coverage.What Can Medicare Advantage Include?

-Medicare Part D
+Medicare Part D Prescription Drug Plans